the-alquemist/GMI-PAN/README.md

 # GMI-PAN: A bacterial plasmid annotation pipeline

 ## Update 03/20/24: Oh, you made it here!
-Thanks for your interest, I haven't made an annoucement yet but now I'm working as a bioinformatician and learned a lot after my thesis, so I'm sorry for my lack of programming etiquette back then, this first iteration of GMI-PAN will be improved in my free time so stay tuned!.
+Thanks for your interest, I haven't made an annoucement yet but now I'm working as a bioinformatician and learned a lot after my thesis, so I'm sorry for my lack of programming etiquette back then.
+This first iteration of GMI-PAN will be improved in my free time so stay tuned!.
 Files appended here are product and evidence of a first functional iteration of GMI-PAN that is part of my thesis defense to obtain the professional academic grade in the Molecular Biotechnology Engineer career.
 Thanks to *BEM* and *GMI* for giving me the knowledge and space to work on this.

 ## What is this about?